 Nagano Prefecture is located in the Chubu region of the main island of Honshu.
 Most of the Northern Alps, Central Alps and Southern Alps are located within Nagano (along with neighbouring prefectures).
 Nagano has the second highest number of ski and snowboard resorts in all of Japan and they are spread around the whole prefecture.
 Nagano city and many of the major ski resorts are located in the northern region.

 Ski and snowboard lessons are available at Hakuba Norikura.
 There are also a number of independent ski and snowboard schools that cover the Hakuba area, please check the Lessons in English section for current listings on SnowJapan.

 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

-There are two special childrens 'Kids Areas' at Norikura - one by base and the other by the Family Course.
+The main 'Kids Areas' at Norikura is by base close to the hotel.
+There is another by the Family Course.
 Both are free to enter.

 Hakuba Norikura Onsen Season & Opening Times

 Typical season is from Mid December until Late March

 Weekends and holidays

 Normally open from 8:30am until 4:30pm

 There is no night skiing at Hakuba Norikura Onsen